kgrimSV/Strange_Visitor/services.md

 ## Developmental Edit
 - **Who&rsquo;s it for?** Writers of novels looking for the full developmental editing experience
-- **What is it?** A developmental edit goes beyond a manuscript evaluation to provide in-manuscript comments recommending how and where big-picture editing advice can be applied.
+- **What is it?** A developmental edit goes beyond the guidance of a manuscript evaluation to provide both a plan for revision and in-text comments suggesting how and where recommended edits can be applied.
 - **What does it include?** An editorial letter that evaluates the manuscript's strengths and offers advice on the most impactful areas for improvement; editorial queries within your manuscript; two optional 30-minute consultations
 - **How much does it cost?** Estimate available upon request